• Home

 Essentially, this is your unit's threat bubble.
 Its movement, plus assault range will give you the bubble for an assault unit.
 Adversely, you'd add movement and weapon ranges together for a shooty unit.
 Its essential for a player to know the threat bubbles of every unit, as it will provide important targeting priorities (which we'll talk about later).
 In addition, you can shift the flow of the game by applying pressure to a part of your enemy's line, allowing you to hit a weakened flank when they commit a response to your threat.

-Most of the movement you will do in a Black Templars army is vehicle based.
-These vehicles move a maximum of 12", but cannot move in excess of 6" to fire a weapon (with exception to vehicles with the Power of the Machine Spirit upgrade).
+A lot of the movement you will do in a Black Templars army is vehicle based.
+These vehicles move a maximum of 12", provided it isn't damaged.
 Its likely most of the movement will be done by Rhinos and the Land Raider Crusader so that you can bring their cargo (angry Marines) to their destinations.
 You have to be extremely careful in their movement so that you do not waste precious turns blocking any of your transports from making maximum movement, or blocking fire lanes to your opponent.
-The last is especially important, as the Black Templars do not possess vast amounts of fire support and every last shot is important.
+The last is especially important, as every last shot is important.

-Most of our lists will also contain Land Speeders in the Fast Attack slot.
-These can move up to 24" inches, and can fire when moving up to 12" inches.
-They can also come in from reserve to Deep Strike anywhere on the board.
+Most of our lists will also contain something from the Fast Attack slot.
+These often have larger movement ranges and many can deep strike onto the board.
 This provides a layer of threat that usually cannot be fully accounted for by your opponent.
-These fragile, but extremely mobile fire support units provide you a couple of tactical options.
+These units provide you a couple of tactical options.
 First is to block enemy units advance.
-A well placed Land Speeder will screen your vulnerable units and force your opponent to go around your LS (you cannot move a unit within 1" of an enemy unit unless assaulting).
-Ideally, you want to flat out into this position, as to gain both the saves provided from moving so fast and increased difficulty in getting hit in close combat.
+A well placed units will screen your more vulnerable units and force your opponent to go around your unit (you cannot move a unit within 1" of an enemy unit unless assaulting).
 And if they do assault you, the unit performed exactly as you wanted it to by providing a speed bump to your vulnerable units.
 If done properly, you can usually avoid losing your unit, but even if you do, their loss will not hurt your overall game.

 So knowing these things, when do you move?
 Obviously, if you're running an assault-oriented list, you want to always be moving to close the distance between you and your opponent.
-Normally shooting with those transports come at an extreme secondary to moving maximum distance forward to the enemy.
 However, for some armies or units, sitting in one place is beneficial while they blast the enemy.
 In these situations, movement might only be advisable when there are no open fire lanes for that particular unit or it might be out of range.
 Or, you might need to pack up your troops and start moving towards an objective.
 Both present a valid reason for movement.
 Its up to you to decide the necessity of movement, and weigh in the possible consequences of such a move.

 The Turn -- What's Important